 tesam santih sasvatam netaresam

-In the materialistic scientific circles, nobody gets distinction and renown unless he is a recognized as a great genius, giver of valuable contributions to humanity.
-To corroborate the authority of the Supreme Lord, Srimad Bhagavatam presents elaborated description of the creation and the material nature as a wonderful device made by Krishna to fulfil the desires of all the living entities.
-Thus Krishna is actually not only the biggest scientist and genius, but also the greatest contributor to humanity and all species of life, for He is the one who is providing everything, even the brains of the so-called scientists.
-He is not just a creator and supplier, but being our ever well-wisher, He Himself comes to teach us this supreme science for our benefit.
+In the materialistic scientific circles, nobody gets distinction and renown unless he is recognized as a great genius, a giver of valuable contributions to humanity.
+To corroborate the authority of the Supreme Lord, Srimad-Bhagavatam presents an elaborate description of the creation and the material nature as a wonderful device made by Krishna to fulfil the desires of all living entities.
+Thus Krishna is actually not only the biggest scientist and genius but also the greatest contributor to humanity and all species of life, for He is the one who is providing everything, even the brains of the so-called scientists.
+He is not just a creator and supplier, but being our ever-well-wisher, He Himself comes to teach us this supreme science for our benefit.
 Even if we don’t care for Him, He does care for us.
-This yoga system taught by the Lord is most ancient (SB 3.25.14), and due to a long lapse of time, it became lost in the human society (SB 3.25.37).
+This yoga system taught by the Lord is the most ancient (SB 3.25.14), and due to a long lapse of time, it became lost in human society (SB 3.25.37).

 When we analyse one drop of sea water we understand the quality of the whole ocean.
 Similarly, by understanding the spiritual nature of the individual soul, we understand the nature or quality of God.
 By analysing His creation with all its elements through the process of sankhya-yoga, one may ultimately understand that he is something distinct from these material ingredients.
 But still after understanding the spiritual existence of the soul and God, one has to understand how God is quantitatively different: